-The global feed probiotics market, is expected to reach around USD 630 million by 2022.
+The market is expected to reach around USD 630 million by 2022.
 Feed probiotics have become an essential part of the global meat production industry.
 These are important ingredients combined with the basic feed mix, to provide essential nutrition to animals and improve their overall growth.

 Expansion of Animal Derived Products Market = Growth in the Usage of Probiotics

 Meat products are growing rapidly, due to the high-quality protein, amino acids, minerals and vitamins.
 The growing population and rise in incomes, along with the changing food habits, have driven the meat industry market.
 Moreover, to satisfy the demands of meat processing industry by livestock farmers, producing high-quality and hygienic meat, is a big challenge.
 From decades, around 60% of the meat production is obtained from the developing countries.
 The rising prices of commodities are further shifting the consumer preferences towards cost effective and cheaper meat products like poultry meat.
 Poultry consumption is the major among all, in the meat industry, which recorded a 4% rise than the previous year.
 The United States is the largest producer followed by Argentina, Brazil and China.
 The growing global demand for animal products and processed meat has created an opportunity for feed manufacturers, to enhance the animal productivity.
 Farmers are relying on feeds, to obtain high-performance and quick weight gain animals in a short period of time.
 The expansion of meat products industry has created an opportunity for feed probiotics to spur the market, as probiotics benefit the consumers by boosting the immunity and enhancing the performance of animals, by stabilizing the rumen environment.

 Competition for Raw Materials with Other Industries